Structure Constants in $\mathcal{N} = 4$ SYM and Separation of Variables: Discussion

 The most obvious question is then how to fix the measures and the Baxter Q-functions.
 Do these measures obey any sort of all loop bootstrap set of axioms?
 They must.
 It is crucial to work it out.
 Are these Q-functions some of the finite coupling solutions to the Quantum Spectral Curve?
 We hope so.

-For the most part we considered a single non-trivial non-BPS operator but we could have considered correlation functions involving several non-BPS operators using the very same universal measures and Baxter functions.
-Take for the example the case of three spinning operators as studied in \cite{spinninghexagons} and consider the so-called abelian polarization there, see figure \ref{Abelian1}.
+For the most part we considered a single non-trivial non-BPS operator but we could have considered correlation functions involving more than one non-BPS operators using the very same universal measures and Baxter functions.
+Take for the example the case of two spinning operators as studied in \cite{spinninghexagons} and consider the so-called abelian polarization there, see figure \ref{Abelian1}.
 We found a compact representation of all such correlators at NLO as